The Sentimentalists: Later years

 In 1953, the Clark Sisters made the decision to leave the Dorsey organization, primarily due to Dorsey's failure to pay them what they felt they were worth, as well as their desires to quit touring and devote themselves to family and to recording.
 True to his original intentions, Dorsey refused to allow them to continue to use the "Sentimentalists" name, and would not allow them to reference in their publicity information that they had ever been known under that name.

 Despite this setback, the Sisters persisted and, in addition to continuing to perform well into the 1960s, they recorded three albums under the "Clark Sisters" name, and under the Coral Records label.
 In 1990 however, Jasmine Dream Records acquired the rights to the master tapes, and re-released the three albums, compiled into a single CD, titled, The Clark Sisters Swing Again.

-The Clark Sisters also sang the original soundtrack to Walt Disney's "Tiki Room" at Disneyland.
-Peggy Clark Schwartz and Ann Clark Terry sang in the chorus' of many television shows including Judy Garland, Andy Williams, Carol Burnett and Sonny and Cher.
+The Clark Sisters also sang the original soundtrack to "Walt Disney's Enchanted Tiki Room" at Disneyland.
+Peggy Clark Schwartz and Ann Clark Terry sang in the choruses of many television shows, including Judy Garland, Andy Williams, Carol Burnett and Sonny and Cher.

+Ann Clark Terry died on January 10, 2026, at the age of 103.